RatInABox-Lab/RatInABox/readme.md

 * **Visual** It's easy plot or animate trajectories, firing rate timeseries', spike rasters, receptive fields, heat maps and more using our plotting functions.
 * **Easy**: sensible default parameters mean you can have realisitic simulation data to work with in ~10 lines of code.

+## Get started
+At the bottom of this readme we provide two scripts: one simple (10 lines of code to initialise and simulate and agnet in a 2D environment with 10 place cells) and one extensive (essentially the simulation animate at the top - a more complex environment with multiple cells types) which additionally demostrates how to use the plotting functions to visualise the data.

 ## Requirements
 * Python 3.7+
 * NumPy